Nükhet Ruacan

-Nükhet Ruacan (14 December 1951 – 6 May 2007) was a female Turkish singer and educator in musicology.
+Nükhet Ruacan (14 December 1951 – 6 May 2007) was a Turkish singer and educator in musicology.

 Life

-Nükhet Ruacan was born in İstanbul, Turkey on 14 December 1951.
+Nükhet Ruacan was born in Istanbul, Turkey on 14 December 1951.
 She studied graphic design in the State College of Applied Fine Arts Istanbul (İstanbul Devlet Tatbiki Güzel Sanatlar Yüksek Okulu).
 She married twice, and gave birth to a daughter, Roksan.

 Nükhet Ruacan died at the age of 55 on 6 May 2007 at a hospital in Istanbul, where she was treated on leukemia.
 She was laid to rest in Karacaahmet Cemetery in Istanbul.